aaronpowell/aaronpowell.github.io/src/documents/posts/2011-02-11-ie9-rc-geolocation-issue.html.md

 """
 ---
+# Update

+Looks like the server-side fix has been implemented and it not works just fine.
+Feel free to read on if you're interested to know why it didn't work for a period of time.

+---

 You've probably already heard that [IE9 RC is available][1], and one of the features that has been included is the [HTML5 Geolocation API][2].

 I decided to add that to a fun little website that [Tatham Oddie][3] and I built, [isitbeerti.me][4], if you allow your location to be known you'll be able to bring up a map for the route to where it is midday.
 Hardly useful but fun none the less.